 Iterative and Incremental

 Iterative decision-making repeats rounds of analysis to come closer to the desired result.

-Iterative decision-making in scrum brings closure on decisions with each round of development.
-It takes the team one step closer than before.
+Iterative decision-making in Scrum brings closure to decisions with each round of development.
+It brings the team one step closer than before.

-Incremental innovation, meanwhile, is a series of small improvements to an existing product.
+Incremental innovation, meanwhile, is a series of minor improvements to an existing product.
 It maintains and improves the product’s competitive position over time.

 The Scrum Framework

 The scrum framework brings your product from an idea to completion.

 The dynamic list of tasks keeps things organized and shows where you make progress.

 It provides transparency for customers, so they are always in the loop on new developments with their favorite company or brand.